weblancaster/seed-react-project/README.md

-Node React Stack
+Node React Stack starter kit
 ======================

-Node React Stack is a starter kit project created to help bootstrap a quick application.
+This project is a starter kit project created to quickly help bootstrap an Application with the tech stack listed below.

 - Node/Express (Hbs)
 - React + React Router + Redux